Marijuana Grow Guide

 Remember to increase the amount of food your plant receives gradually.
 Marijuana seems to be able to take as much fertilizer as you want to give it as long as it is introduced over a period of time.
 During the first three months or so, fertilize your plants every few days.
 As the rate of foliage growth slows down in the plant's preparation for blooming and seed production, the fertilizer intake of the plant should be slowed down as well.
 Never fertilize the plant just before you are going to harvest it since the fertilizer will encourage foliage production and slow down resin production.

-A word here about the most organic of fertilizers: worm castings.
+A free tip from us about the most organic of fertilizers: worm castings.
 As you may know, worms are raised commercially for sale to gardeners.
 The breeders put the worms in organic compost mixtures and while the worms are reproducing they eat the organic matter and expel some of the best marijuana food around.
 After the worms have eaten all the organic matter in the compost, they are removed and sold and the remains are then sold as worm castings.

 Without light, the plants cannot grow.
 In the countries in which marijuana grows best, the sun is the source of light.
 The amount of light and the length of the growing season in these countries results in huge tree-like plants.